curif/AgeOfJoyQuartzDocumentation/content/Documents/Upgrade/Upgrade from 0.4 to 0.5.md

 	- Multiple games per cabinet.
 - Release candidate 9:
 	- New shader `Screen` -> `properties` yaml key to change the shader behavior.
 	- `material-properties` is a dictionary for configuring material shader properties on a part.
-Common settings include metallic, color, smoothness, and emission-color, with values typically ranging from 0 to 1.
+Common settings include `metallic`, `color`, `smoothness`, and `emission-color`, with values typically ranging from 0 to 1.
 	- A new c64 program to see test cabinet's problems (in Workshop).
 Read the screen instructions in the workshop.
+- Release candidate 10:
+	- Attraction audio clips in cabinets [[CDL the Cabinet Description Language#Attraction audio clip]]
+	- Normal textures in cabinet's parts: refers to a bump map or normal map.
 ### AGEBasic change log

 [[AGEBasic]] is the integrated programing language for [[Age of Joy]].
 For more information read the [[AGEBasic programing]] documentation and [[AGEBasic Examples]]